 Depending on the activities you are planning for your Borneo tour, keep in mind the following:

 Wet Season in Borneo (Late September through February)

 Rainfall is typically quite sporadic during the wet season, which has an average of 15 rainy days per month, with sunny mornings and showers lasting a few hours in the afternoons.
 Weeks can go by with no rain and then frequent downpours coming in.
 This means you can enjoy fewer crowds, lower “tourist prices” at local markets, and generally great weather.

 Dry Season in Borneo (March through early September)

-Short rain showers are frequent in the afternoons, but hot, humid conditions will make you happy for the precipitation and a chance to cool off!
+While short rain showers are frequent in the afternoons, high humidity conditions will make you grateful for the precipitation as a chance to cool off!
 April is the driest month, averaging fewer than 10 rainy days.
 This is a great time to see wildlife along the Kinabatangan River or set out to summit the towering Mount Kinabalu.
 This is also the best time to visit Gaya Island, as the sea conditions are calm.

 If you’re interested in experiencing the wildlife, ancient ruins, and tranquility that comes with a trip to Borneo, contact Adventure Life now!